WAECHTER ARCHITECTURE

 At the heart of Mississippi, an open-air courtyard acts as a semi-private civic space offering a retreat from the busy street, and a venue for events, presentations, and informal gatherings.

-Every decision, from the building’s fundamental organization to the integration of healthy materials to efficient building systems such as all-electric, refrigerant-free, hydronic heating and cooling systems, embodies the principles of resilience and enduring design.
-This projects ultimate goal is to create a future-proof building that possesses a strong sense of identity, grace, and permanence.
+Every decision, from the building’s simple and clear organization to the integration of healthy materials and efficient building systems such as all-electric, refrigerant-free, hydronic heating and cooling systems, embodies the principles of resilience and enduring design.
+The ultimate goal of the project was to create a a replicable and adaptive model for a future-proof building that also possesses a strong sense of identity, grace, and permanence.

 At the heart of Mississippi, an open-air courtyard creates a semi-private civic space that transitions from the busy street; a venue for events, presentations, and informal gatherings.